hmrc/hmrc.github.io/app/engineering-principles/adhere-to-standards.md

 ## Motivation

 By applying internal and external standards, we help ensure consistency across our estate, improve quality and increase interoperability.
-We must also to understand and meet relevant legal standards.
+We must also understand and meet relevant legal standards.

 <hr class="govuk-section-break--l govuk-section-break--visible">

 ## Applying this principle

-- Consider what existing external standards exist for the tools and technology you are using, and consider contributing to internal interpretations of these where relevant.
+- Consider what existing external standards there are for the tools and technology you are using, and consider contributing to internal interpretations of these where relevant.
-- Be mindful of legal standards such as GDPR and how they affect our ability to handle user data.
+- Be mindful of legal standards such as GDPR and accessibility legislation and how they affect our ability to handle user data.
 - Engage and inform internal processes that ensure compliance with legal requirements, such as Data Protection Impact Assessments (DPIAs) and Security Risk Assessments (SRAs).